 - Increasing the amount of cellulose in your diet can help ease elimination and improve colon health

 - Many plants thrive in more acidic soil environments.
 Grind up or coarsely chop a SCOBY and add it to your soil mix.

 - Adding extra SCOBYs to the compost pile is a great way to return the culture to the earth.
-I throw them in my worm bin and boy, do I have a lot of happy worms! =) I use the worm tea to nourish my garden.
+Throw them in my worm bin and boy, you will have a lot of happy worms! =) You can use the worm tea to nourish your garden.

-Do you have a use for Kombucha or SCOBYS that isn’t listed here?
-Leave a comment below.
+Do you have a use for Kombucha SCOBY that isn’t listed here?
+Send us a message via the Contact Page.